 Crypto debit cards are similar to traditional debit cards in that you can swipe or dip your card for purchases in person and online.
-But instead of deducting fiat currency like USD or SGD from a bank account, your card deducts the charge from a crypto wallet that automatically converts your purchase into SGD or other fiat currency.
+But instead of deducting fiat currency like US dollars from a bank account, your card deducts the charge from a crypto wallet that automatically converts your purchase into US dollars or other fiat currency.

 How do crypto debit cards work?

-Crypto debit cards are linked to a crypto wallet — the place your cryptocurrencies like Bitcoin and Ethereum are stored.
-To use your debit card, you need to connect your crypto wallet if you have one, or open one through an exchange or crypto-focused platform.
+A crypto debit card is a crypto prepaid card that’s linked to a crypto wallet — the place where cryptocurrencies like Bitcoin and Ethereum are stored.
+To use your crypto prepaid card, you need to connect it to your crypto wallet (if you already have one), or open a wallet through an exchange or crypto-focused platform.

-Most crypto debit cards are backed by Mastercard and Visa, making it easy to use them anywhere that accepts debit payments.
+Crypto debit cards can be virtual or plastic – or both – and are typically backed by Mastercard and Visa, allowing you to use them at any place that accepts card payments.
 Funds are deducted from your crypto wallet balance automatically, just like fiat would be, each time you use your crypto debit card for purchases.

 Unlike traditional debit cards, crypto cards go through an extra process of converting your crypto assets into fiat currency.
 Some crypto cards will convert your crypto as soon as you fund — or, as some cards call it, “top off” — your crypto wallet.
 While others convert it when you make a purchase.

-When your crypto card converts your cryptocurrency into fiat currency is important, as you may be locked into a potentially weaker or stronger exchange rate.
+When your crypto card converts your cryptocurrency into USD is important, as you may be locked into a potentially weaker or stronger exchange rate.

-Cards like the Crypto.com Visa Card convert your cryptocurrency into fiat currency when you fund it.
-Purchases are deducted from a fiat currency balance (for example SGD), requiring no further conversion for transactions.
+Cards like the Crypto.com Visa Card convert your cryptocurrency into fiat currency like US dollars when you fund it.
+Purchases are deducted from a USD balance, requiring no further conversion for transactions.